Seodaemun Prison History Museum: A Touching Horror

 What to Expect in Your Visit to Seodaemun Prison History Museum

 To capture the valiant spirit that formed Korea as we know it today, visitors can come to Seodaemun Prison History Hall and check out the following:

 1/F A Place of Reverence

-There is a video room on the first floor where you can watch a 7-minute documentary film about the establishment of Seodaemun Prison.
+There is a video room on the first floor where you can watch a 7-minute documentary about the establishment of Seodaemun Prison.
 There is also a Special Exhibition Room where various displays are held.

 2/F A Place of History

 To get an in-depth background of the anti-Japanese struggle in Korea, visit the National Resistance Room.
 To see a layout of Seodaemun Hyeongmuso in 1934 and know more about the inhumane prison life, check out the Prison History Room and the In-Prison Life Room.

 For some eerie feels, visit the basement of Seodaemun Prison History Museum to see the infamous Temporary Detention Room and Torture Rooms.
 Dioramas that depict the torture crimes will be available for your appreciation.